Churanta/Plagiarism-Checker-Using-Flask/README.md

 ## Getting Started

-- To run the program, you must have Python 3.x installed on your computer.
+- To run the program, you must have Python 3.x or upper version installed on your computer.

 ## Steps: